What does the future hold for North Korean POWs in Ukraine? – DW – 01/16/2025

 South Korea's intelligence service, working with the Ukrainian government, estimates that at least 300 North Korean troops committed to the conflict have been killed and a further 2,700 wounded.

-Toshimitsu Shigemura, a professor who specializes in North Korea's leadership at Tokyo's Waseda University, is equally convinced that the regime in Pyongyang would not permit the men to return to their previous lives and, potentially, recount what they had experienced.
+Toshimitsu Shigemura, a professor specializing in North Korea's leadership at Tokyo's Waseda University, is equally convinced that the regime in Pyongyang would not permit the men to return to their previous lives and, potentially, recount what they had experienced.

 "I think it is almost certain that they would be killed, although it is possible that they would be sent to prison, which is effectively a death sentence anyway," he told DW, adding that it was unfortunate that the men's faces have been shown on social media.